Working on your application to PSU? Here’s everything you need to know to get the job done.

 Plymouth State University, in accordance with federal and state laws and regulations, does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, gender identity or expression, age, veteran’s status or disability, in admission or access to, its programs or activities.

-Inquiries regarding this policy should be made to the Vice President for Enrollment Management and Student Affairs or the Dean of Students.
+Inquiries regarding this policy should be made to the Dean of Enrollment Management.